 Each period teams decide what products to sell, what price to charge, the quality of their offer, the number of staff required, what to pay them and whether or not to extend opening times.
 In addition they can add 'speciality' drinks to their range and take up - or not - various opportunities.

-Decisions are recorded on a Decision Form, details of which are entered into a laptop or pc for analysis.
-The resulting Profit & Loss Account is printed together with advice and extra tasks.
+Decisions are recorded on a Decision Form, details of which are entered into the program for analysis.
+The resulting Profit & Loss Account is issued together with advice and extra tasks.
 Mr Cleverdick and Miss Knowitall are full of ideas and advice but should teams pay attention?

 The P&L figures need analysing and will influence future decisons in order to build on what is working and cut down on what is not.
 All decisions can be changed from week to week.
 It's all about developing an effective business strategy.

 The team with the highest profit at the end of the six weeks is the winner.

 The computer program is accessed via an online portal called the Northgate trainerhub (internet access is required to run the computer program).

 I have used 'The Sandwich Shop' business simulation on a recent course designed by Network Rail called Finance for Non-Finance Managers.
 It was used to form the afternoon session, after having looked at basic financial principles and in order to bring the learning in to a more real situation.
 It worked extremely well and the learners were very engaged throughout as they found it very different to the 'normal' kind of exercises they do on courses.